ballerina-guides/integration-tutorials/guaranteed-message-delivery/README.md

     ![Open diagram view](./resources/open_diagram_view.gif)

-3. Create a file named `types.bal` and generate record types corresponding to the payloads from the hospital backend service by providing samples of the expected JSON payload.
+3. Create a file named `types.bal` and generate record types corresponding to the request payload by providing samples of the expected JSON payload.

-    The payload from the hospital backend service will be a JSON object similar to the following.
+    The request payload accepting by the service will be a JSON object similar to the following.

     ```json
     {
-        "appointmentNumber": 1,
-        "doctor": {
-            "name": "thomas collins",
-            "hospital": "grand oak community hospital",
-            "category": "surgery",
-            "availability": "9.00 a.m - 11.00 a.m",
-            "fee": 7000.0
-        },
         "patient": {
             "name": "John Doe",
             "dob": "1940-03-19",
             "ssn": "234-23-525",
             "address": "California",
-            "phone": "8770586755",
+            "phone": "+94710889877",
             "email": "johndoe@gmail.com"
         },
+        "doctor": "thomas collins",
+        "hospital_id": "grandoaks",
         "hospital": "grand oak community hospital",
-        "confirmed": false,
-        "appointmentDate": "2023-10-02"
+        "appointment_date": "2023-10-02"
     }
     ```